 - Historical novels show us how the origins of many present-day problems lie in the past; they are vehicles for the necessary journeys that nations must take to be healed; they help us re-imagine ourselves in the present day.

 - To paraphrase Emile Zola, writing, like any work of art, is a picture of the world, or a corner of it, distorted, coloured, arranged by the personality of the artist.

 - I always make a point of working on more than one project at a time.
-When I am stick with my, say, fiction, I change gears and work on a piece of journalism or some other non-fiction.
+When I am stuck with my, say, fiction, I change gears and work on a piece of journalism or some other non-fiction.
 I don’t wait for inspiration.
 I write every day – even if it’s unpublishable rubbish.

 - Read, read, and read across all genres.
 Also: try to write every day.
 The writing muscle, like the soccer-playing muscle, doesn’t grow of its own volition.
 It needs to be nurtured, to be pushed, sometimes.
 A successful writer is one who doesn’t wait for inspiration, I have found.

 - DON’T BE AFRAID OF REJECTION.
 In the early stages of your career it is GUARANTEED.
 From editors, publishers, literary agents, and literary critics.

 - We have to exercise our craft with due responsibility and sensitivity.
 We are dealing with issues such as racism, which is still a problem in this country.
 You don’t want to pretend that it doesn’t exist.
 Now we’re dealing with xenophobia which is a problem which is going to be with us for some time.
 You find ways and means in which that issue can be explored.
 You’re reporting on the story as it unfolds and possibly through your creativity, through the characters that you create, you try and suggest some solutions.
 In this whole creative mix, there must be some suggestion of solutions.